humanplayer2/mkmods/AKKO_3068B/README.md

 See the difference?

 For context, here's a rant: I'm Danish.
 We have ÆØÅ in our alphabet.
 The Norwegians have the same, but flip Æ and Ø in their layout.
 The Finnish and Swedes also have ÆØÅ, but write them ÄÖÅ.
 Now, somebody got the great idea that they could lump all three languages into a Nordic keyboard layout, where the Danish Æ key could feature the legends Æ from Danish, Ø from Norwegian and Ö from Finnish/Swedish, while the Danish Ø key could have legends ØÆÄ.
 It's atrocious.
-Now look at the key to the right of backspace.
-WTF goes on there?
+The accent key next to backspace---come on, how did you now stop yourself, designer?
 If you go exploring further, find pipe---both of them.
 If you don't use accents and pipe/backspace often, how annoying is it that?
 Nordic layout is an abomination, a slap in the face, unforgivable.
 Keychron, I'm looking at you.

 AKKO, thank you for not using the Nordic layout, but supporting Danish, Norwegian and Finnish=Swedish!
 For me, this makes a huge difference.
 This is definitely a thing I'll mention when pointing other Danes to keyboards brands.